 Doing this is great for the brain because using ketones is neuroprotective.
 Using ketones as fuel helps reduce free radicals in the brain.
 Going on a keto diet also increases GABA in the brain.
 When you have a dysregulation of GABA in the brain, it can make you anxious.
 Increasing GABA can make you less anxious, so there have been studies showing people feel less anxiety on keto for that reason.
 This is the reason why this diet was used to treat seizures as well due to the interaction with GABA.
 Now, Keto diets are being investigated as a new approach to Alzheimer’s due to the benefits in the brain.

-DISCLAIMER: I am in no way endorsing nutritional ketosis as a supplement to, or a replacement for medication.
+DISCLAIMER: We are in no way endorsing nutritional ketosis as a supplement to, or a replacement for medication.
 Please consult your doctor before starting a new diet.